-- 1. Read in cycle "n" must be to a different bank than Read in cycle "n-1". - 2.
-Read in cycle "n" must be to a different bank than Write in cycle "n-5" (due to Write Buffering).
+- 1. In -133 devices only, Read in cycle "n" must be to a different bank than Read in cycle "n-1". - 2.
+In all devices, Read in cycle "n" must be to a different bank than Write in cycle "n-5" (due to Write Buffering).

-Note: Bank restriction #2 can be avoided by always initiating at least 5 NOPs during Write -> Read transitions, to provide sufficient time for the Write Buffers to empty, after a series of Writes, before the next Read occurs.
+Note: Bank restriction #2 can be avoided by always initiating at least 5 NOPs during Write -> Read transitions, to provide sufficient time for the Write Buffers to flush to the memory array after a series of Writes, before the next Read occurs.